 Staffing shortages do not hit evenly across the agency.
-The Division of Enforcement, responsible for investigating and prosecuting fraud and other violations of the securities laws, has a vacancy rate of 8.1 percent, and the Division of Examinations, which, among other things, conducts risk-based reviews of mutual funds, exchange traded funds, and broker/dealers, has a vacancy rate of 9.3 percent, and thus the agency cannot examine or investigate as many matters as it could if fully staffed.
-In the Division of Trading and Markets, which, for example, provides day-to-day oversight of self-regulatory organizations (such as the national securities exchanges and clearing agencies), the vacancy rate is 15.6 percent.
+The Division of Enforcement, responsible for investigating and prosecuting fraud and other violations of the securities laws, has a vacancy rate of 8.1 percent, and the Division of Examinations, which, among other things, conducts risk-based reviews of mutual funds, exchange traded funds, and broker/dealers, has a vacancy rate of 9.3

 While the leaders of these divisions assure us that they are meeting their core missions, they acknowledge that they must curtail work because of unfilled slots.
 Vacancies can reduce the scope of their work, cause delays and may require them to forgo work that they would undertake if fully staffed.
 Division leaders also told us that staffing shortages impose higher workloads on existing staff.
-A triennial review of SEC personnel management completed by GAO in December 2022 estimated that over half of the SEC's workforce believed that their division or office did not have enough staff to manage the volume of work that needs to be completed.
-Our evaluation of the timeliness of Enforcement investigations reported in February 2023 that 277 of 412 staff who responded-67 percent-disagreed or strongly disagreed that the Enforcement Division's human capital resources were sufficient to handle the investigative workload.
-Those who responded cited a need for investigative and trial attorneys, accountants, paralegals, and other support staff and stated that they were spread too thin to move cases forward on a timely basis.
+A triennial review of SEC personnel management completed by GAO in December 2022 estimated that over half of the SEC's workforce believed that their division or office did not have enough staff to manage the volume of work that needs to be completed.24 Our evaluation of the timeliness of Enforcement investigations reported in February 2023 that 277 of 412 staff who responded-67 percent-disagreed or strongly disagreed that the Enforcement Division's human capital resources were sufficient to handle the investigative workload.25 Those who responded cited a need for investigative and trial attorneys, accountants, paralegals, and other support staff and stated that they were spread too thin to move cases forward on a timely basis.
 Division management agreed that increased staffing was needed.
 Some agency officials cited staff shortages and increasing workloads as a reason that staff members are leaving the SEC.